anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 The use of a new HTTP header (i.e., one previously not in-use with the predecessor), may either be a breaking change or a non-breaking change, depending on the usage of the header with underlying HTTP software and infrastructure.

-When possible, non-breaking revisions are a better practice than replacements and the methods described in (#non_overlapping_replacements) and (#overlapping_replacements).

 ### Compatibility of Replacements